IwakuraRein/IwakuraRein.github.io/index.md

 </table>

 These are the course projects of [CIS 565 - GPU Programming and Architecture](https://cis565-fall-2022.github.io/).
-In this course, I will delve into GPU architecture, CUDA, and Vulkan.
+In this course I delved into GPU architecture, CUDA, and Vulkan.
 Its six non-trivial projects will further develop my C++ programming skills.

-### Generating Anime Avatars
+### Generating Anime-style Avatars

 <div style="text-align: center;">
 <a href="javascript:void(0)" onclick="refreshAvater()" target="_self">